sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 🎉 Awesome!
 We have now completed step 4 of our [Auth Flow](#auth-flow).

-Now, let's move on to steps 5 and 6.
+Let's move on to steps 5 and 6.
 We will create a session API that will return the user data given the session token.

-## Storing user data
+## Store the User Data

-So far, when Google returned the authenticated user data in the **Callback URL**, we were not storing it.
-Let's create a database table to store the user data.
+So far we haven't been storing the data Google's been returning through the **Callback URL**.
+Let's create a database table to store this.
 We'll be using the SST [`Table`]({{ site.docs_url }}/constructs/Table) construct.

 {%change%} Add the following above the `Api` construct in `stacks/MyStack.ts`.